The Greatest Presidents

 Elected Offices: H= U.S. House, S= U.S. Senate, G=Governor, VP=Vice-President

 * Abraham Lincoln actually had 75.0%, but that is only because the southern states that seceded from the union did not vote in the 1864 election.
-Lincoln's 64.18% is based on the number of electoral votes including the South.
+Lincoln's 64.18% is based on the number of electoral votes including the South where he would have lost.

 ** Reagan's two term total of 94.23% from his two successful elections would make him number 2 in the Presidential listings.
 However, he received 1 electoral vote in 1976 from a faithless Ford elector.
 So, the 1980 and 1984 elections were more like Roosevelt's second and third campaigns.
 Reagan should have been nominated in 1976.